5TH RURAL DERMATOLOGY MEETING

 Dr Casey Parker is a General Practitioner (GP) by training, but has worked in hospital procedures in the Northwest of Western Australia since 2003.
 He currently practices in the Emergency Department, internal medicine, paediatrics, anaesthesia and whatever else is required in Broome.
 Dr Parker’s interests include point-of-care ultrasound, obstetric anaesthesia, evidence-based medicine and paediatrics.
 He has a passion for education both at the bedside and online.
 Dr Parker has been publishing the popular “Broomedocs” blog (broomedocs.com) and podcasts since 2011 as a free, open-access medical education resource (FOAMed).
 He and his wife also run a private GP clinic in Broome.
 Dr Parker can be contacted on Twitter @broomedocs.

 The Mangrove Hotel is in the heart of Broome with swaying palm trees and sea views.

 Accommodation at the Mangrove Hotel is booked out at the time of the event, so we have provided some alternative hotel options below.

 These hotels are located on the Roebuck Bay side of Broome and are the closest to the Mangrove Hotel.
 Most other hotels are located around Cable Beach and would be a 10-15 minute taxi ride.

 Abstract submission has now closed and authors have been notified of the outcome.

 All fees and costs are in Australian dollars and include Australian Government Goods and Services Tax (GST) of 10%.
-A tax invoice/receipt will be forwarded on completion of a registration.

 WHO CAN ATTEND?